Pentagon cautions India over buying Russian arms

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Randall Schriver, the Pentagon’s assistant secretary of defense for Asian and Pacific Security Affairs, said the waiver authority had created the impression Washington would insulate India “from any fallout from this legislation no matter what they do.”
-“I would say that’s a bit misleading,” Schriver told an audience at the Carnegie Endowment For International Peace in Washington.
-“We would still have very significant concerns if India pursued major new platforms and systems (from Russia).
-I can’t sit here and tell you that they would be exempt, that we would use that waiver.”
-Schriver was speaking ahead of a historic summit in New Delhi next week, a first ever “2+2” between India and the United States that will see Mattis and Secretary of State Mike Pompeo meet with their Indian counterparts.
+Randall Schriver, the Pentagon´s assistant secretary of defence for Asian and Pacific Security Affairs, said the waiver authority had created the impression Washington would insulate India "from any fallout from this legislation no matter what they do."

+"I would say that´s a bit misleading," Schriver told an audience at the Carnegie Endowment For International Peace in Washington. —

-Randall Schriver, the Pentagon’s assistant secretary of defense for Asian and Pacific Security Affairs, said the waiver authority had created the impression Washington would insulate India “from any fallout from this legislation no matter what they do.”
-“I would say that’s a bit misleading,” Schriver told an audience at the Carnegie Endowment For International Peace in Washington.
-“We would still have very significant concerns if India pursued major new platforms and systems (from Russia).
-I can’t sit here and tell you that they would be exempt, that we would use that waiver.”
-Schriver was speaking ahead of a historic summit in New Delhi next week, a first ever “2+2” between India and the United States that will see Mattis and Secretary of State Mike Pompeo meet with their Indian counterparts.
+Randall Schriver, the Pentagon´s assistant secretary of defence for Asian and Pacific Security Affairs, said the waiver authority had created the impression Washington would insulate India "from any fallout from this legislation no matter what they do."

+"I would say that´s a bit misleading," Schriver told an audience at the Carnegie Endowment For International Peace in Washington. —

 Comments